Chapter Four: Student Policies

 Directory information consists of:

-- field of study
+- Field of study

-- participation in officially recognized activities and sports
+- Participation in officially recognized activities and sports

-- dates of attendance
+- Dates of attendance

-- enrollment status
+- Enrollment status

 information must submit a request in writing by utilizing the Student Directory Restriction

 If a restriction request is in place, Centralia College could be restricted from including the student’s name in the commencement program or from providing verification of enrollment, graduation, or degrees awarded to third parties, including potential employers, insurance companies and sports recruiters.
 No directory information would be released to any person.
 Requests for confidentiality are permanent until removed in writing by the student.

 File a complaint with the U.S. Department of Education concerning alleged failures by Centralia College to comply with the requirements of FERPA.